jdeath/CheckRoyalCaribbeanPrice/README.md

 **Do you have a GTY Room and want to know the room you will likely get?** If a room is not officially assigned yet, the code displays GTY (meaning guarantee) for your room number.
 However, any excursion purchased will show the passenger's name and the room number currently associated with that excursion.
 Guess what?
 That room number is likely the room you will be officially assigned.
 Confirmed by the author, please post an issue if you can confirm this as well.

+**Are you browsing the website for the best prices?** Always add the item to your cart and then go to the check phase where you enter your credit card.
+Often the price will be lower in the screen where you enter your credit card then in your cart.
+If on the fense, do the extra step and you may be suprised!

 ## Related Tools

 - [RoyalPriceTracker.com](https://royalpricetracker.com/) – simpler, but you must enter purchases manually, public price only